Arlodotexe/OwlCore.AI.Exocortex/README.md

 **Privacy**: Users can swap the AI model and can create specialized exocortices for different domains.

 ### Memory Architecture
-This architecture is inspired by "Generative Agents: Interactive Simulacra of Human Behavior", with modifications to better cater to the nuances of human memory.
+This architecture was originally inspired by "Generative Agents: Interactive Simulacra of Human Behavior", with some significant modifications that cater to the nuances of human memory.

 For more details, see [docs/MemoryModel.md](https://github.com/Arlodotexe/OwlCore.AI.Exocortex/blob/main/docs/MemoryModel.md).